ulfboge/coops-malanje/README.md

   - `municipality_points.csv`: Municipality data with coordinates
   - `communes.csv`: Commune data with municipality references
   - `cooperatives.csv`: Cooperative data with commune references
+  - `additions_250408.csv`: New cooperative data
+  - `db_update_250408.csv`: Database update records
   - `crop_types.csv`: Crop type data
   - `cooperative_crop_types.csv`: Cooperative-crop type relationships
 - `data/`: Contains GeoJSON files for web visualization
   - `cooperative_areas.geojson`: Cooperative polygons with properties
+  - `all_cooperatives.geojson`: Complete cooperative dataset

 ## Notes

 - The `commune_id` in cooperatives.csv corresponds to the `id` in communes.csv
 - The `municipality_id` in communes.csv corresponds to the `id` in municipality_points.csv
 - GeoJSON files are automatically updated when database changes occur
+- New cooperative data should follow the format in additions_250408.csv
+- European number formatting (commas as decimal separators) is supported in imports